-The front third of Apple Pencil 2 is touch sensitive (not just the flat side) and can be double tapped to perform certain actions depending on which app you're using.
-Apple provides a system setting that indicates how apps should generally behave-in forScore, "Switch between current tool and eraser" and "switch between current and last used tool" work as stated, while "show color palette" opens the currently selected tool's options, if applicable.
-If you choose "off" forScore will ignore this gesture.
+Newer Apple Pencil models are touch sensitive and can be squeezed or double tapped to perform certain actions depending on which app you're using.
+Apple provides a system setting that indicates how apps should generally behave-in forScore, "Switch between current tool and eraser" and "switch between current and last used tool" work as stated, while "show color palette" and "show ink attributes" open the currently selected tool's options, if applicable.
+Squeezing Apple Pencil Pro can also be configured to "show tool palette" which presents a radial tool picker in forScore so you can quickly switch tools.

-By default this gesture only works while you're in annotation mode, but you can adjust this by changing the "switch tools" option in the Apple Pencil section of forScore's settings panel (great if you use the instant annotation settings described above).
+By default, tool switching actions only work while you're in annotation mode, but you can adjust this by changing the "switch tools" option in the Apple Pencil section of forScore's settings panel (great if you use the instant annotation settings described above).

 Otherwise, if you prefer to repurpose the gesture and allow it to perform a different task whenever annotation mode is inactive, you can assign it to any of the options available in the "Page Turners & Shortcuts" settings panel.